kaiachain/kips/KIPs/kip-xxx.md

 #### `activationTime`

-Kaia does not use timestamps for fork management.
-This is considered to have no suitable return value and will exclude the field.
-From the JS SDK, `result.current.activationTime === undefined`.
-And `undefined` will explicitly throw an error, so users can know that the field is absent.
+The result MUST NOT have any `activationTime` field.

 #### `blobSchedule`

-Kaia does not implement [EIP-4844](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4844.md), so blobSchedule will always be `null`.
+The blob configuration parameters for the specific fork will be represented as specified in [EIP-7910](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7910.md).
+If [EIP-4844](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4844.md) isn't implemented in the fork, the `blobSchedule` field MUST be `null`.

 #### `forkId`

-The forkId follows that of [EIP-7910](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7910.md).
+The forkId follows that of [EIP-7910](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7910.md), i.e. the `FORK_HASH` format as specified in [EIP-6122](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-6122.md).
-Kaia does not follow [EIP-6122](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-6122.md), but only inherits it in the `fork_hash` spec.

 #### `precompiles`

 The precompiles follows that of [EIP-7910](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7910.md).

-Additionally, as of cancun there are Kaia's own precompiles.
+On top of Ethereum precompiles, some Kaia's precompiles may appear in this field.
 The contract names are (in order): `VMLOG`, `FEE_PAYER`, `VALIDATE_SENDER`

-If a new original precompile is added, the new “precompile KIP” shall declare its name.
+If any new precompiles are added, the EIP or KIP about the precompiles SHOULD state the names.

 #### `systemContracts`

-A JSON object representing the system-level contracts defined by KIPs.
+A JSON object representing the system-level contracts defined by EIPs and KIPs.
 These have keys that are alphabetically sorted contract names (e.g., ADDRESS_BOOK) and values ​​that are 20-byte addresses.

+System contracts whose address is hardcoded MUST appear in the result.
+Conversly, if a system contract address is stored in other contract's variables (e.g. [KIP-247 GaslessSwapRouter](https://github.com/kaiachain/kips/blob/main/KIPs/kip-247.md) is referenced from [KIP-149 Registry](https://github.com/kaiachain/kips/blob/main/KIPs/kip-149.md)), it SHALL NOT appear in the result.

 The system contracts from genesis are (in order) `MAINNET_CREDIT`, `ADDRESS_BOOK`.

+For Kip103, the added system contract is `KIP103`

+For Kip160, the added system contract is `KIP160`

-For Randao, the only system contract is `REGISTRY`.
+For Randao, the added system contract is `REGISTRY`.

-For Prague, the only system contract is `HISTORY_STORAGE_ADDRESS`.
+For Prague, the added system contract is `HISTORY_STORAGE_ADDRESS`.

-Future forks MUST define the list of system contracts in their meta-KIPs.
+If new system contracts are added at hardcoded addresses, the EIP or KIP about the system contracts SHOULD state the names.

 ### Blob Parameter Only Forks